Mute Video

 What input formats are supported?

 MP4, MOV, and WebM cover ~99% of cases.
-The output is always an MP4 because it is the most universally playable container.
+Output is always an MP4 because it is the most universally playable container.
 The audio strip is a stream-copy, so it works regardless of the original codec.

 More free tools